Dámaso Berenguer: Biography

 In January 1930, following the forced resignation of Primo de Rivera, Alfonso XIII tasked Berenguer with the formation of a government seeking to restore the country to its pre-1923 state, as if nothing had happened in between.
 During his mandate as prime minister, Berenguer repealed some of the harsher measures introduced by Primo de Rivera, earning his regime the nickname dictablanda (the toothless dictatorship, blanda meaning soft, as opposed to the preceding dictadura, dura being the Spanish word for hard).

 He also faced a number of problems, such as increasing demands for the abolition of the monarchy, disorganisation among the country's political parties after seven years of repression making the calling of prompt elections an impossible task, labour unrest, and at least one military uprising.
-One of the last straws nailing the coffin of the monarchist regime was an article titled "el error Berenguer" (the Berenguer mistake), authored by Ortega y Gasset in El Sol, which famously ended with "Delenda est monarchia".
+One of the last straws nailing the coffin of the monarchist regime was an article titled "el error Berenguer" (the Berenguer mistake), authored by Jose Ortega y Gasset in El Sol, which famously ended with "Delenda est monarchia".

 Berenguer resigned as prime minister on 14 February 1931; he was replaced by Admiral Juan Bautista Aznar-Cabañas, under whom he served as Minister of War.
-Two months later, Alfonso fled the country and the Republic was declared.
+Two months later, King Alfonso XIII fled the country and the Republic was declared.
 Berenguer was tried on his performance in Morocco and irregularities in the repression of the 1930 Jaca uprising.
 He was cleared in 1935 and retired from public life.
+He played no relevant role in the July 1936 uprising that led to the Spanish Civil War.

-He died in Madrid in 1953.
+Berenguer died in Madrid in 1953.